 Medical malpractice refers to any situation in which the negligent treatment by a medical provider directly led to a patient’s injury, illness, or death.
 This can occur in the way of omitting treatment, providing the wrong type of treatment, or a medical professional otherwise failing to perform their duties.

 People of all ages and backgrounds can become victims of medical malpractice.
 However, those who may be most likely to be susceptible include the elderly and people with serious, chronic, or rare health conditions.

 Who Can You File A Claim Against For Medical Malpractice?

-While many cases of medical malpractice can occur by means of a person’s general physician, medical negligence can also occur at the hands of nurses, surgeons, specialists, nurse practitioners, and pharmacists.
+While many cases of medical malpractice can occur by means of a person’s general physician, medical negligence can also occur at the hands of other healthcare providers such as nurses, surgeons, specialists, nurse practitioners, and pharmacists.

 Common Types Of Medical Malpractice